BuidlGuidl/oracle-challenge/README.md

 - ✅ Can be used for any type of data (not just prices)

-- ✴️ Decider role is the weakest link and should be carefully implemented
+- ✴️ Decider role is the weakest link and should be carefully implemented though it is up to the consuming application whether it wants to wait for a resolution or post another assertion and hope a proposal passes without dispute

 - ❌ Higher latency